AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 #################################

 Repeat Step 7a.1 to launch the second firewall instance to associate with the HA FireNet gateway.
-Or repeat this step to launch more firewall instances to associate with either FireNet gateway.
+Or repeat this step to launch more firewall instances to associate with the same FireNet gateway.

 7a.3 Example Setup for "Allow All" Policy
 ###########################################

-After a firewall instance is launched, wait for 15 minutes to come up.
+After a firewall instance is launched, wait for 15 minutes for it to come up.

 You can follow `this example configuration guide <https://docs.aviatrix.com/HowTos/config_paloaltoVM.html>`_ to build a simple "Allow All" policy on the firewall instance for a test validation that traffic is indeed being routed